vadi2/fhir-formats/README.md

 to_xml("json content")
 -- convert an JSON file given as a location to XML to_xml("/path/to/file", {file = true})

+-- get the FHIR definition of an element get_fhir_definition('Patient', 'animal', 'species')
+-- returns a table with metadata about the element.
+Do not modify this table.
+Keys are:
+-- _min (int): minimum cardinality
+-- _max (string): maximum cardinality, either a number or * -- _type_json (string): JSON rendering type.
+Possible values are: number, string, boolean -- _weight (string): arbitrary number assigned to an element - higher the number, the lower in the XML structure it is -- _kind (string): FHIR element kind.
+Possible values are: complex-type, resource, primitive-type -- _type (string): FHIR element type.
+Possible values are: Address, Age, Annotation, Attachment, BackboneElement, CodeableConcept, Coding, ContactDetail, ContactPoint, Contributor, Count, DataRequirement, Distance, DomainResource, Duration, Element, ElementDefinition, Extension, HumanName, Identifier, Meta, Money, Narrative, ParameterDefinition, Period, Quantity, Range, Ratio, Reference, RelatedResource, Resource, SampledData, Signature, Timing, TriggerDefinition, UsageContext, base64Binary, boolean, code, date, dateTime, decimal, id, instant, integer, markdown, oid, positiveInt, string, time, unsignedInt, uri, xhtml
+-- [1]: if present, this is a link to the base type of the resource -- _derivations: if present, this is a map of resources that extend on this resource
 ```

 ### Examples